stec0/reservation-manager/README.md

 ## Getting Started

-To run the service, clone the repo and run the following commands.
+To run the service, first install docker and docker-compose, then clone the repo and run the following commands.

 ```
 cd app/